Publication Ethics

 The SJSS and its editors follow the guidelines according to the COPE (Committee on Publication Ethics) standard, which means that the SJSS and its editors will consider retracting a publication in the following cases:

-If a retraction of a publication occurs, the SJSS and its editors will:
+If a publication is retraction, SJSS and its editors will take the following actions: